thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 - Handle errors through the shared machinery: `rescue_from WcaExceptions::ApiException` and friends.
   Don't invent a per-controller error shape.
 - After a mutation, return the entity you changed — not the whole collection re-serialized.
+- **The controller owns input validation.** Clamping, range checks, and 4XX responses for nonsense values belong where the request payload is parsed.
+A model method asked to calculate with a negative amount should calculate with a negative amount — don't make every caller pay for one caller's bad input.
 - Serialize via the model's `*_SERIALIZE_OPTIONS` constants; combine them with set union (`User::DEFAULT_SERIALIZE_OPTIONS[:only] | %w[unconfirmed_wca_id]`) rather than restating the list.
+  Pass those options to `as_json` instead of hand-writing a `map` that builds hashes.

 ### 3.9 Jobs and rake tasks